UMCUGenetics/NextflowONT/README.md

 rebase = include re-basecalling\
 bam = start from Guppy folder including bam files.\
-bam_remap = start from Guppy folder including bam files, but perform remapping to genome in config.
+bam_remap = start from Guppy folder including bam files, but perform remapping to genome in config. bam_single = start from single bam file (should be only bam in the folder) without any Guppy/ONT information.
 \

 | Method | Description | Optional parameters needed|